Mapwize/mapwize-ui-js/README.md

 #### Methods

-##### `local(newLocal: string): string`
+##### `locale(newLocale: string): string`

-Change the ui language if param `newLocal` is provided
+Change the ui locale if param `newLocale` is provided
 Also set the map preferred language

-Signature: `(newLocal: string): string`
+Signature: `(newLocale: string): string`
 Parameters:
-- `newLocal`(optional, string, default: null) the new language to set (need to be in `map.getLocals()` array)
+- `newLocale`(optional, string, default: null) the new locale to set (need to be in `map.getLocales()` array)

-Return: the current ui local or the new passed local if valid
+Return: the current ui locale or the new passed locale if valid

-##### `getLocals(): Array<string>`
+##### `getLocales(): Array<string>`

-Get the list of supported locals by the user interface
+Get the list of supported locales by the user interface

 Signature: `(): Array<string>`
 Parameters: there is no param
-Return: the list of supported locals by the user interface
+Return: the list of supported locales by the user interface

 ##### `unit(newUnit: string): string`

-Change the ui unit of measure if param `newUnit` is provided
+Change the ui measurement unit if param `newUnit` is provided

 Signature: `(newUnit: string): string`
 Parameters:
-- `newUnit`(optional, string, default: null) the new unit of measure to set (need to be in `map.getUnits()` array)
+- `newUnit`(optional, string, default: null) the new measurement unit to set (need to be in `map.getUnits()` array)

-Return: the current ui unit of measure or the new passed unit of measure if valid
+Return: the current ui measurement unit or the new passed measurement unit if valid

 ##### `getUnits(): Array<string>`

-Get the list of supported units of measure by the user interface
+Get the list of supported measurement units by the user interface

 Signature: `(): Array<string>`
 Parameters: there is no param
-Return: the list of supported units of measure by the user interface
+Return: the list of supported measurement units by the user interface

 ##### `setDirectionMode(): void`

-Enable direction mode for the ui, this show the two search with from and to fields
+Enable direction mode for the ui, this shows the two search fields for from and to

 Signature: `(): void`
 Parameters: there is no param
-Return: the list of supported units of measure by the user interface
+Return: there is no return value

 ##### `setFrom(from: any): void`